uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/ceil.rst

       :class: sectiontitle

-   The ceil(a) functioncomputes an integer valuerounded towards plus infinity for each vector element.
+   The ceil(a) function computes an integer value rounded towards plus infinity for each vector element.